edwin16804/Simple-RAG-application/README.md

 ## Configuration

-### AstraDB Setup
+### ChromaDB Setup
-1. Create a database in AstraDB
+1. Create a ChromaDB Cloud account
-2. Create a collection named `pdf_vectors` with vector configuration:
+2. Create a database in ChromaDB Cloud
-   - Dimension: 768 (for nomic-embed-text)
+3. The collection `my_collection` will be automatically created when you first run the application
-   - Metric: COSINE
+4. The collection uses 768-dimensional embeddings (for nomic-embed-text)

 ### Model Configuration
 - **Embedding Model**: `nomic-embed-text` (via Ollama)